Learning An Active Inference Model of Driver Perception and Control: Application to Vehicle Car-Following: Conclusions

 \section{Conclusions}

-We proposed a novel active inference model of driver behavior (AIDA).
-Using car following data, we showed that the AIDA significantly outperformed the rule-based IDM on all metrics and performed comparably with the data-driven neural network benchmarks.
+We consider the problem of learning a model of human perception and control based on data in the form of observations and implemented actions.
+We posit a POMDP model and formulated a bi-level optimization formulation of Maximum A Posteriori (MAP) estimate for the primitives of the model.
+To illustrate the estimation methodology we develop a model of driver behavior (AIDA) with the reward specification motivated by the active inference framework from cognitive science.
+Using car following data, we showed that the AIDA performed comparably and in certain cases better than the rule-based IDM and data-driven neural network benchmarks.
 Using an interpretability analysis, we showed that the structure of the AIDA provides superior transparency of its input-output mechanics than the neural network models.
-Future work should focus on training with data from more diverse driving environments and examining model extensions that can capture heterogeneity across drivers.
+Future work should focus on training with data from more diverse driving environments and examining model extensions that can capture heterogeneity across human agents.